DuPont de Nemours (NYSE:DD) Updates FY22 Earnings Guidance

-DuPont de Nemours (NYSE:DD – Get Rating) updated its FY22 earnings guidance on Tuesday.
+DuPont de Nemours (NYSE:DD – Get Rating) issued an update on its FY22 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $3.30 for the period, compared to the consensus earnings per share estimate of $3.28.
 The company issued revenue guidance of $13.0 billion, compared to the consensus revenue estimate of $13.10 billion.
 DuPont de Nemours also updated its FY 2022 guidance to $3.30-$3.30 EPS.

 DuPont de Nemours Dividend Announcement